-The first time that I had ever become aware of any prejudices in the field of science, specifically sexism, was during my eleventh grade biology class.
-You never really think about these issues existing in science when you are a teenager for two main reasons.
-First off, a lot of students I knew in high school were not interested or did not fully understand science, and secondly, we are usually told facts, and not opinions during class time.
-However, this particular week in my biology class, we were covering the topic of DNA, and we had just learnt about the double helix structure discovered by James Watson and Francis Crick.
-After reading my textbook thoroughly (because I actually liked, and still do like, reading science textbooks), I had learnt that the story behind the discovery of DNA was not as plain and simple as I had thought.
-This double helix structure, made up of nitrogenous bases, and framed by a phosphate and sugar backbone, would not have been discovered if it were not for the previous research done by Rosalind Franklin.
-She had used X-ray diffraction, a technique that uses X-rays beams that diffract against substances, in her case DNA, which create a certain pattern.
-She had taken many X-ray photographs of the DNA in her studies.
+The first time that I had ever become aware of any prejudices in the scientific field was during my eleventh grade biology class.
+You don’t usually think about these issues existing in the realm of science when you are a teenager as most classes are concerned with teaching facts surrounding physiology, photosynthesis… you get the picture.
+However, during this particular biology class, we were covering the topic of DNA, and we had just learnt about the double helix structure discovered by James Watson and Francis Crick.
+After reading my textbook thoroughly (because I actually liked, and still do like, reading science textbooks), I had learnt that the story behind the discovery of DNA was more complex than I had thought.
+This double helix structure, made up of nitrogenous bases, and framed by a phosphate and sugar backbone, would not have been discovered if it were not for the previous research conducted by Rosalind Franklin.
+She had used X-ray diffraction to take photographs of DNA in her studies.

 Maurice Wilkins, a peer of Franklin’s whom performed DNA research during the same time, took and sent one of her photographs, named Photo 51, to Watson and Crick.
-Wilkins did not ask for her permission, and Franklin was completely unaware of that picture being taken from her, even to her death.
+Wilkins did not ask for her permission, and Franklin was completely unaware of that picture being taken from her.
 Without this photograph, Watson and Crick’s medical breakthrough might have never occurred.
 To make matters even more frustrating, Watson, Crick and Wilkins were rewarded the Nobel Prize in Physiology or Medicine in 1962 for this discovery.
-Franklin was not mentioned in this award because she had died of ovarian cancer in 1958 and Nobel Prizes are not given to people after they have died.
+Franklin was not mentioned in this award because she had died of ovarian cancer in 1958 and Nobel Prizes are not given to people posthumously.
 This all seems like terrible timing, however many still debate whether she would have still received the award if she had lived at that time.